marohnicluka/ample/README.md

-# giac-qt
+# Ample

-A new Qt GUI interface for Giac computer algebra system
+A Math-Processing LaTeX Editor (AMPLE) is Qt GUI interface for Giac computer algebra system